Sabarimala Temple: Sabarimala Temple

 This led to protests at Nilakkal and Pamba base camps on 17 October 2018, when the temple was opened for the first time after the Supreme Court verdict.
 Protesters assaulted women journalists, stole their camera equipment, and damaged a vehicle.
 The police were also attacked.
 A number of women were among the protesters, checking cars for women of menstruating age and helping with the road blocks.
 There were also reports of police damaging protesters' motor bikes.
 Devotees in a large scale all over Kerala and in the southern state of Tamil Nadu, Andra Pradesh and Karnataka, also joined the protests.
 As part of these protests, on 26 December 2018, devotees lit the 'Ayyappa Jyothi' across the state of Kerala and in Karnataka covering a distance of about 765 km from 6 pm to 6:30 p.m.
 Thousands joined in the event.
 The protestors were physically attacked in Kannur and the state government filed cases against 1400 unidentified participants.

 People from other religious groups supported the cause of devotees.
 Prominent Jain Acharya Yugbhushan Suri Maharaj, also known as Pandit Maharaj, has said that sanctity was a religious issue and that it was connected to fundamental religious rights.
 Commenting on the Sabarimala temple row, Pandit Maharaj told IndiaToday, "Whether it is Sabarimala or Jharkhand's Shikharji, the agitations are for sanctity," adding, "Religion talks about inner belief and sanctity.
 This should be respected.
 I am not against the judiciary or the Supreme Court, but they should not overlook the belief of the people."
 Also, Art of Living founder Ravi Shankar showed support for the rules that have been traditionally followed at the sanctum sanctorum of the Ayyappa Temple in Sabarimala.

 Two women of menstruating age attempted to enter the temple on 19 October 2018 but were blocked by protesters about 100 m away.
 After the Thantri threatened to close the sanctum sanctorum if the women attempted to ascend the 18 sacred steps, they turned back.

 On 2 January 2019 at 3:45 AM, for the first time after the Supreme Court verdict, two women in their early 40s were escorted by police into the Sabarimala temple, allegedly through a back gate meant for staff.
 The Chief Minister of Kerala, Pinarayi Vijayan, confirmed their entry.
-Thereafter, priests closed the temple for one hour to ritually purify it as the 41-days pilgrimage is known as Mandala kalam or the 41-day austerity period/Vratham had not been given a by-pass and the women entered the temple premises violating all those traditions too.
+Thereafter, priests closed the temple for one hour to ritually purify it as the 41-days pilgrimage, known as Mandala kalam or the 41-day austerity period/Vratham, had not been adhered to and the women entered the temple premises violating these traditions.

 After the hearing ended in February 2019, the Court, led by the newly appointed Chief Justice, Mr. Ranjan Gagoi, issued an order to send the case to a larger bench of seven judges so that the decision made on 28 September 2018, could be looked at again.